Graylog2/graylog2-server/graylog2-web-interface/README.md

 1. Run `yarn install`
 1. Run `yarn run docs:server`
 1. Go to [http://localhost:6060](http://localhost:6060) on your favourite browser to see the local documentation

+## Configure your editor

+We mainly develop using IntelliJ or WebStorm.
+If you also decide to use them to work in Graylog, enable `React JSX` as Javascript language version to support the JSX language extension.
+This setting was called `JSX harmony` before, and it is available in one or the other form since IntelliJ 14 and WebStorm 9.

 ## Update Javascript dependencies